-Emergency Protocols for security incidents: In those cases where there have been unauthorized personnel entering the containment zone (including unauthorized MUN personnel and external contractors/vendors) or pathogen/toxin samples stolen, misused or intentionally released, the immediate supervisor (biosafety certificate holder) must be notified first.
-It is the responsibility of the biosafety certificate holder to report the incident via Memorial's Incident Management System (MIMS) or via the MUNSafe app as well as to the BSO directly.
+Emergency Protocols for security incidents: In those cases where there have been unauthorized personnel entering the containment zone or pathogen/toxin samples stolen, misused or intentionally released, an emergency protocol must be in place.
+In all cases, the immediate supervisor must be notified first.
+It is the responsibility of the biosafety certificate holder to report the incident via MUN's Incident Management System (MIMS) as well as to the BSO.
 Depending on the nature of the security incident, the BSO may coordinate efforts with the CEP, RNC or representatives for PHAC/CFIA.